MatMatias/academic-dapp/README.md

 # Sample Academic System Dapp

-This project is being made for learning and for college purposes and aims to be a simple toy academic system dapp that will run on the Ethereum network, with the smart contract written in solidity.
+This project is being made for learning and for college purposes and aims to be a simple toy academic system dapp that will run on the Ethereum network, with the smart contracts written in solidity.

 ## Hardhat